 Extraordinary Birds by Sandy Stark-McGinnis

-Don’t miss this tender, beautiful, redemptive story.
+A tender, beautiful, redemptive story.
 December is a foster child who believes with all her heart that she will soon grow wings and fly.
-Her hope began with the book her mother left her, a book about birds with an inscription, “In flight is where you’ll find me.”
-Now she’s in yet another foster home but with a woman named Eleanor who she helps at the wildlife rescue center.
-At her new school, December makes friends with an outgoing, kind girl named Cheryllynn who is somewhat of an outcast because, from what readers may or may not infer, she used to be a boy.
-After another jump off a high branch in a tree and a trip to the hospital, December finally accepts the truth about everything including her mother, being a bird, and the future.
+Her hope began with the book her mother left her, a book about birds.
+Now she’s in yet another foster home with a woman named Eleanor who she helps at the wildlife rescue center.
+At her new school, December makes friends with an outgoing, kind transgender girl named Cheryllynn.
+After another jump off a high branch in a tree and a trip to the hospital, December finally accepts the truth about everything, including her mother, being a bird, and the future.
 Her hard-earned realizations shift her future, allowing for love and happiness.

 Planet Earth is Blue by Nicole Panteleakos